Tejas-Mahajan1/Tech-Haven/README.md

 <h1 align="center">Tech Haven</h1>
 <p>an extraordinary e-commerce webshop with an admin dashboard and CMS using Next.js 14, Stripe for payment processing, TypeScript for type safety, and Payload CMS is a potent blend of cutting-edge technologies.
 Leveraging Next.js 14's capabilities such as server-side rendering and static site generation ensures high performance and SEO-friendliness.
 Integration with Stripe provides secure and flexible payment processing options, while TypeScript enhances code quality and developer productivity.
 Payload CMS simplifies content management with its intuitive interface and customizable API.
 Together, these tools enable the creation of a feature-rich, scalable e-commerce platform with a seamless user experience and efficient management capabilities.</p>

-## <a name="features">🔋 Features</a>
+## ⚙️ Tech Stack
+- Next14.js
+- Payload
+- Stripe
+- TypeScript
+- Tailwind CSS

+## 🔋 Features
-User Authentication: Enables users to create accounts, log in, and securely manage their profiles, including viewing order history and saving payment methods for future purchases.
+👉 User Authentication: Enables users to create accounts, log in, and securely manage their profiles, including viewing order history and saving payment methods for future purchases.

 👉 Product Management: Allows administrators to easily add, edit, and remove products from the inventory, including uploading product images, setting prices, and managing product descriptions.